Jennifer Koh

-Jennifer Koh (born 1976) is an American violinist, born to Korean parents in Glen Ellyn, Illinois.
+Jennifer Koh (born 1976) is an American violinist.

 Life and career

-Koh earned a B.A. in English Literature from Oberlin College, as well as a Performance Diploma from the attached Oberlin Conservatory.
+Koh was born in Chicago to Korean parents.
+She earned a B.A. in English Literature from Oberlin College, as well as a Performance Diploma from the attached Oberlin Conservatory.
 She is also a graduate of the Curtis Institute and was the top medalist in the 1994 Tchaikovsky Competition.
 That year she also won a scholarship from the Concert Artists Guild.
 She received an Avery Fisher Career Grant in 1995.

 Koh has performed extensively with such orchestras as the Los Angeles Philharmonic, New York Philharmonic, Czech Philharmonic, BBC National Orchestra of Wales, Baltimore Symphony Orchestra, Saint Louis Symphony, and Cleveland Orchestra and is an advocate of music education for children.

 She is lauded for her programs of Bach.
 She performed and recorded a series "Bach and Beyond" which has received high critical praise.
-She frequently premieres and records contemporary music of composers like Kaija Saariaho, John Zorn, and Esa-Pekka Salonen.
+She premieres and records contemporary music of composers including Kaija Saariaho, John Zorn, and Esa-Pekka Salonen.

 In 2012, Koh was a featured performer in the revival of the Philip Glass/Robert Wilson opera Einstein on the Beach, portraying the role of Einstein.
-Koh is a faculty member at the Mannes School of Music.

 One of Koh's most memorable projects, Alone Together, granted her a new level of visibility during the COVID-19 pandemic.
 Created in response to the global crisis, this project brought attention to the financial hardship experienced by so many in the arts community.
 The New York Times described Alone Together as "a marvel for a time of crisis" and "more inclusive than anything in mainstream classical music."

 In February 2022, the National Symphony Orchestra commissioned Missy Mazzoli's Violin Concerto (Procession), performed by Koh at the John F. Kennedy Center for the Performing Arts Concert Hall.